MuFranckshir-Cognitive-Computation-Lab/Literature_MCCL/README.md

 # Literature_MCCL
-Reference and means to access it
+References and means to access it